American Classic

 American Classic is the 57th studio album by American country music artist Willie Nelson, released on August 25, 2009.
 It focuses on the American popular songbook and standard jazz classics, and includes guest appearances by Norah Jones and Diana Krall.

 Recording

-In 2008, Nelson met at his ranch in Austin, Texas with his producer Tommy Lipuma, and jazzmen Joe Sample to select the songs for the album.
+In 2008, Nelson met at his ranch in Austin, Texas with his producer Tommy Lipuma, and jazzman Joe Sample to select the songs for the album.
 The twelve songs selected were a collection of classics, that included a re-recording by Nelson of Always on My Mind.
 A duet with Barbra Streisand was planned for the recording of the album, that ultimately was not performed.
 The photo in the cover of the album was taken in Nelson's ranch by photographer Danny Clinch.